From Dotclear to Eleventy 2

 New design

 Not much to say about the new design.
 Since Huwindity is relying on Tailwind for styles.
 I used it to make something that ressembles the old site but with enhanced legibility (I hope).
-I decided to use the olded css to manage fonts.
-So fonts.css was copied over to assets and font files into their own folder.

 The main styles are defined in _layout/css/tailwind.css as a theme but since I don’t need to be able to switch themes, I also heavily used tailwind classes in the layouts.